aosabook/500lines/web-server/chapter.md

 Of course,
-if '?' and '&amp;' are special characters, there must be a way to escape them.
+if '?' and '&amp;' are special characters, there must be a way to escape them, just as there must be a way to put a double quote character inside a character string delimited by double quotes.
 The URL encoding standard
 represents special characters using '%' followed by a 2-digit code, and replaces spaces with the '+' character.